webbeetechnologies/bamboo-molecules/docs/components/ListItem.md

 1. End User
 2. Component Consumer

+## States

+List items can be either of these [User States](../features/user-input-states) on user interaction

+-   hovered
+-   focused
+-   pressed
+-   disabled

 ### End User

 1. As an end user, I want to a list item that can be selected.